ArthurClune/DigitalOcean-Vagrant-Puppet/README.md

 vagrant up --provider=digital_ocean
 ````

-As an exmaple, the puppet manifest copies two files into the home directory of the
+As an example, the puppet manifest copies two files into the home directory of the
 vagrant user and also sets that user's shell to be zsh